BeepBoopHQ/beepboop-js/README.md

 `function (message) { }`

 Is emitted when an update_resource message is received indicating a request to update the instance of the bot has been sent.
 The bot maker updating the bot, or a bot owner updating configuration are two cases that can trigger an update.

-`update_resource performs remove_resource & add_resource and those events are also emitted -- TODO: should they be suppresed in this case?`

 ### Event: 'message.remove_resource'